aconway01/Twitter_Scripts/Network/README.md

 The 200 most recent tweets from each account are used for user mention counts.

-NOTE: Must include consumer key, consumer secret,access token, and access token secret from an active twitter developer account
+NOTE: Must include consumer key, consumer secret, access token, and access token secret from an active twitter developer account